Rakhi-Patil/Excel-Sales-Analysis-Dashboard/README.md

 ## 🚀 Use Case

-This project demonstrates practical Microsoft Excel skills for data analysis by transforming raw sales data into an interactive business dashboard.
-It showcases the complete analytics workflow—from data cleaning and preparation to visualization and insight generation—and can be used as a portfolio project for Data Analyst roles.
+This project demonstrates practical **Microsoft Excel** skills for data analysis by transforming raw sales data into an interactive business dashboard.
+It showcases the complete analytics workflow—from **data cleaning** and **data preparation** to **pivot table analysis**, **dashboard creation**, and **business insight generation**.
+This project is suitable for showcasing practical Excel skills in a **Data Analyst portfolio**.

 ---

+## ⭐ Support

-## ⭐ If you found this project helpful, consider giving it a Star!
+If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.
+It helps others discover the project and motivates me to create more data analytics projects.